gerardcl/renfe-cli/README.md

 ## Usage

-This CLI behaves as a person going thourgh the official renfe.com site, selecting origin and destianion stations.
+This CLI behaves as a person/bot going through the official renfe.com site, using selenium firefox or chrome browsers.

-This also considers by default searching for today, or to which day to search the timetable from today's day as reference (like a click on next day).
+The navigation through the site happens in the following steps:

+1. Types and selects origin station
+2. Types and selects destianion station
+3. Selects the day to search schedules for (by clicking on next day button as much as provided; defaults to 0, therefore today)
+4. Clicks on search button
+5. Gets and massages data found on the provided timetable

 ```bash
 $ renfe-cli -h